jesus-rueda/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 Jesus Andres Rueda

 Date:
-2022-06-27
+2022-06-29

 Subject:
-High latency on app
+Error on app

 Affected Area:
 Backend services

 Severity:
-Medium
+High

 Description:

-Has been detected a set of requests that exceeds the latency threshold (500us) of the backend application in the new version.
+Has been detected a set of requests that ends with an app error on the backend application, in the new version.
 ![](answer-img/ticket-evidence1.jpg)

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name four SLIs that you would use to measure the success of this SLO.